fastapi/fastapi/docs/tutorial/body-fields.md

 !!! warning
     Have in mind that extra parameters passed won't add any validation, only annotation, for documentation purposes.

-For example, you can use that functionality to pass a <a href="http://json-schema.org/latest/json-schema-validation.html#rfc.section.8.5" target="_blank">JSON Schema example</a> field to a body request JSON Schema:
+For example, you can use that functionality to pass a <a href="http://json-schema.org/latest/json-schema-validation.html#rfc.section.8.5" class="external-link" target="_blank">JSON Schema example</a> field to a body request JSON Schema:

 ```Python hl_lines="20 21 22 23 24 25"
 {!./src/body_fields/tutorial002.py!}